thephpleague/uri-src/docs/interfaces/7.0/query-parser-builder.md

 - `$data` an `array` or an `object` as describe in the `http_build_query` functions.
 - `$separator` is a string; by default, it is the `&` character;
 - `$encType` is one of PHP's constant `PHP_QUERY_RFC3968` or `PHP_QUERY_RFC1738` which represented the supported encoding algoritm
-    - If you specify `PHP_QUERY_RFC3968` encoding will be done using [RFC3986](https://tools.ietf.org/html/rfc3986#section-3.4) rules;
+    - If you specify `PHP_QUERY_RFC3986` encoding will be done using [RFC3986](https://tools.ietf.org/html/rfc3986#section-3.4) rules;
     - If you specify `PHP_QUERY_RFC1738` encoding will be done using [application/x-www-form-urlencoded](https://url.spec.whatwg.org/#urlencoded-parsing) rules;
 - `$queryBuildingMode` a Enum to describe how query serialization will be performed.

-if `$queryBuildingMode` is equal to `QueryBuildingMode::Native` the function returns the `null` value if the submitted `array` is the empty array.
+if `$queryBuildingMode` is equal to `QueryBuildingMode::ValueOnly`:

+- the function returns the `null` value if the submitted `array is the empty array.
 Otherwise in any other building mode, the empty string will be used.
+- the function disallows the use of resources or objects (with the notable exception of `BackedEnum`).

+Two other modes, `QueryBuildingMode::Compatible` and `QueryBuildingMode::EnumCompatible`, exists to allow migrating your codebase from the historical encoding algorithm to the current algorithm.

 <p class="message-warning">The <code>$separator</code> argument cannot be the empty string.</p>